Freight Transport Management

 Road Maintenance Cost Savings

-Freight trucks cause high levels of road wear (FHWA, 1997).
+Freight trucks cause high levels of road wear (FHWA 1997).
 A heavy truck can impose road wear costs hundreds of times greater than an automobile.

 Energy Conservation and Pollution Reduction

 Freight transport consumes 30-40% of total transportation energy (CST, 2001).
 Heavy diesel trucks consume about 22% of total roadway fuel, and produce high levels of particulate air pollutants, which are particularly harmful to human health.
 Heavy trucks tend to be much noisier than most other vehicles.
 Rail transport also imposes significant noise and air pollution, and land use impacts.
 Freight emissions can be a major contributor to pollution problems along major industrial transportation corridors (ICB Consulting, 2001).
 Some studies estimate that freight energy efficiency can realistically increase by 15-30% over a 10-20 year period.
-Transport represents a major portion of lifecycle energy inputs in many products (Browne and Allen, 2007).
+Transport represents a major portion of lifecycle energy inputs in many products (Browne et al, 2005).

 Reduced Crash Risk